Jeremy Vargas Sagastegui: Murders

 The killings occurred on November 19, 1995, in a mobile home in rural Finley, Washington, located east of Kennewick, where Sagastegui had been babysitting Sarbacher's two children.
 The second child, a 1-year-old girl, was unharmed.

 Sometime between the evening hours of November 18 and the early morning hours of November 19, at a residence in Finley, Jeremy Sagastegui sexually abused, beat, stabbed, and then drowned Kievan Sarbacher, a three-year-old boy who was in his care.
+Sagastegui claimed to have murdered Kievan because he wouldn't stop crying for his mother.
 Sagastegui then waited for Kievan's mother, Melissa Sarbacher, to return home.
 When she did so, he shot her and her friend, Lisa Vera-Acevedo, who had accompanied Sarbacher home.